4x0n4s/password-generator-elixir/README.md

   1. Ensure you have Elixir installed on your pc.
   2. Clone this repository: git clone https://github.com/4x0n4s/password-generator-elixir.git
-  3. Run the code: elixir password_generator.ex
+  3. Run the code: elixir password_generator.exs